KCErb/lucky-hasura-docker/TLDR.md

 6. Last step on production, change the last line of `.profile` from `mesg n || true` to `test -t 0 && mesg n`.

 7. **Meanwhile, back in your git repo**
-   Add the `version` route for healthchecks
+   Add the `version` route for health checks

    ```shell
    up ssh # ssh's into the lucky container